nolll/aoc-polyglot/README.md

 # aoc-polyglot

-Solutions to a few Advent of Code puzzles in different languages
+Solutions to a few Advent of Code puzzles in different languages.
+To run a program, navigate to the corresponding folder and type the specified command

 ## 2015 day 1: C#